 In 2007, 2008, 2009 and the six months ended June 30, 2009 and 2010, revenues generated from our marketing services represented 80.4%, 82.8%, 80.6%, 79.8% and 66.9% of our revenues, respectively.
 We expect revenues from marketing services to continue to account for the significant majority of our revenues for the foreseeable future.
-We plan to launch paid search and search ranking services through our advanced search engine in 2010.
-Upon the launch of our paid search and search ranking services, our customers, including real estate developers, brokers and agents as well as home furnishing and improvement product and service providers, will be able to pay for priority placement of their links in keyword search results.
+We plan to launch paid search and search ranking services, our customers, including real estate developers, brokers and agents as well as home furnishing and improvement product and service providers, will be able to pay for priority placement of their links in keyword search results.
 We believe that the addition of such paid search services will be an attractive feature for our customers and provide an additional source of marketing service revenues from our customers.
 However, as this new service will be an additional feature to be packaged into our marketing contracts, we do not expect it to generate significant revenue or to have a significant impact on our business and results of operations in the near future.